matthewdamron/horiseon/README.md

 ## Description

-This is a website to help with web search optimication, online reputation, and social media marketing.
+This is a website to help with web search optimization, online reputation, and social media marketing.

 ### This is a demo website!